CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set vrf default router bgp peer-group SPINES timers keepalive 10
+cumulus@switch:~$ nv set vrf default router bgp peer-group SPINES timers keepalive 10
 ```

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> timers hold</h>

 Configures the hold timer.
 If BGP does not receive a keepalive or update message from a peer in the peer group within the hold time, it declares the peer down and withdraws all routes received by this peer from the local BGP table.
 If you specify `none`, BGP does not track keepalives from the peer and the peering session does not experience a hold timeout.
 You can specify a value between 3 and 65535.
 If you specify `auto`, BGP uses the global value.
 The default setting is `auto`.

 ### Command Syntax